Video Conferencing at UIW

 Meetings in Teams include audio, video, and screen sharing capabilities.
 Nearly all of Zoom's capabilities are also available in Teams, and vice versa.
 With Teams being a part of the Microsoft suite of apps, you can locate, contact, and collaborate with anyone at UIW that's using Teams.

 - Need to get familiar with your video controls?
-Learn about using video in Teams.
+Learn how to use video controls in Teams meetings.

 - With Teams, you don't have to schedule to meet.
-Learn how to start an instant meeting.
+Learn how to start an instant meeting to meet or practice meeting controls.

 - Create or schedule a meeting in Teams.